sftcd/openssl/doc/designs/ech-api.md

 ### Verifying the outer CH rather than inner

-Boring seems to use this API to change the DNS name being verified in order to validate a `retry_config`.
+BoringSSL seems to use this API to change the DNS name being verified in order to validate a `retry_config`.

 ```c
 OPENSSL_EXPORT void SSL_get0_ech_name_override(const SSL *ssl,